rebeccaferrell/CSSS508/Lectures/slides_week_2.md

 * `aes()` in the `ggplot()` layer gives overall aesthetics to use in other layers, but can be changed on individual layers (including switching `x` or `y` to different variables)

-(I am pedantic about these terms because it will make searching for help online easier for you.)
+(Pedantic, but searching for help will be easier for you.)

 Storing plots